Bill Walsh: 1981 championship

-In 1981, key victories were two wins each over the Los Angeles Rams and the Dallas Cowboys.
+In 1981, Walsh's efforts as head coach led the team to a 13–3 regular season.
+The 13 wins were a franchise record at the time, and were three more than they had won in the previous three seasons combined.
+Key victories were two wins each over the Los Angeles Rams and the Dallas Cowboys.
 The Rams were only two seasons removed from a Super Bowl appearance, and had dominated the series with the 49ers since 1967, winning 23, losing 3 and tying 1.
 San Francisco's two wins over the Rams in 1981 marked the shift of dominance in favor of the 49ers that lasted until 1998 with 30 wins (including 17 consecutively) against only 6 defeats.
 The 49ers blew out the Cowboys in week 6 of the regular season.
 On Monday Night Football that week, the win was not included in the halftime highlights.
 Walsh felt that this was because the Cowboys were scheduled to play the Rams the next week in a Sunday night game and that showing the highlights of the 49ers' win would potentially hurt the game's ratings.
 However, Walsh used this as a motivating factor for his team, who felt they were disrespected.
-The 49ers finished the regular season with a 13–3 record.

-The 49ers faced the Cowboys again that same season in the NFC title game.
-The game was very close, and in the fourth quarter Walsh called a series of running plays as the 49ers marched down the field against the Cowboys' prevent defense, which had been expecting the 49ers to mainly pass.
-The 49ers came from behind to win the game on Joe Montana's pass to Dwight Clark for a touchdown reception, the play still known as The Catch, propelling Walsh to his first Super Bowl.
+The 49ers faced the Cowboys again in the NFC title game.
+The contest was very close, and in the fourth quarter Walsh called a series of running plays as the 49ers marched down the field against the Cowboys' prevent defense, which had been expecting the 49ers to mainly pass.
+The 49ers came from behind to win the game on Joe Montana's pass completion to Dwight Clark for a touchdown, a play that came to be known simply as The Catch, propelling Walsh to his first appearance in a Super Bowl.
 Walsh would later write that the 49ers' two wins over the Rams showed a shift of power in their division, while the wins over the Cowboys showed a shift of power in the conference.